-Box Office: 'Star Wars' crosses $1 billion globally at record pace
+Box Office: 'Star Wars' Crosses $1 Billion Globally at Record Pace

-LOS ANGELES (Variety.com) - “Star Wars: The Force Awakens” showed few signs of flagging over Christmas weekend, barreling past the $1 billion mark globally at a faster clip than any film in history.
+LOS ANGELES, Dec 27 (Variety.com) - “Star Wars: The Force Awakens” showed few signs of flagging over Christmas weekend, barreling past the $1 billion mark globally at a faster clip than any film in history.

 It’s becoming old hat to recount the various ways that the seventh film in the science-fiction fantasy is vaporizing records, but, familiar or not, “The Force Awakens” once again ground down high-water marks over the holidays, racking up $153.5 million domestically.